kahlouie/grocerylist/README.md

+This application is intended to be unfinished work that is refactored in mock interviews.
+Please clone this repo to get started.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+# API

+In the api directory, you can run:
+`npm run dev`

+# Client app

 ## Available Scripts

-In the project directory, you can run:
+In the client directory, you can run:

 ### `npm start`